CharlieJT/Simon-Memory-Game/tests.md

 1. #### Sounds being produced in Safari.

-    An issue was happening with sound clips in safari where there would be a delay either be a delay with the sounds being played or not playing at all, I tried on iPhone and MacBook Pro and the same issue was occurring with both devices as Safari limits the amount of times the audio file can be played.
+    An issue was happening with sound clips in Safari where there would be a delay either be a delay with the sounds being played or not playing at all, I tried on iPhone and MacBook Pro and the same issue was occurring with both devices as Safari limits the amount of times the audio file can be played.